denten-papers/blunt-instrumental/blunt.md

 (DH) are a part of the "computational turn" altering the course of all major
 disciplines: see computational biology, computational linguistics, computational social science, computational chemistry, and so on.
-In general agreement with Geoffrey Rockwell, Stephen Ramsey,[^2] and William J.
-Turkel[^3] among others, I believe that programming offers new and promising avenues for the advancement of the humanities: tools and methods that supplement the traditional research activities of a historian, a literary scholar, or a philosopher.[^ln-dh] But, in this essay, I would like to bring into question a specific mode of tool making, practiced within the digital humanities and beyond, of the sort that confuses tools with methods.
+In general agreement with Geoffrey Rockwell, Stephen Ramsey, and William J.  Turkel among others, I believe that programming offers new and promising avenues for the advancement of the humanities: tools and methods that supplement the traditional research activities of a historian, a literary scholar, or a philosopher.[^ln-dh] But, in this essay, I would like to bring into question a specific mode of tool making, practiced within the digital humanities and beyond, of the sort that confuses tools with methods.
 More perniciously, the kind of tools I have in mind prevent or tacitly discourage critical engagement with methodology.
 To be clear: much work remains to be done in the area of improving humanities infrastructure.
 The care of sites and archives that facilitate collaboration within our community is not in question here.
 Rather, I am concerned with research tools that offer the promise of easy insight.

 To put the question into a more acute form, I ask: Can research and tool-making ever be practiced apart from each other, in any field?
 Imagine a group of